 The environment around research data management and open data has become incredibly complex—and the evolution doesn’t appear to be slowing down at all.
-At the core of many of today’s challenges are machine learning, natural language processing, and predictive analytics—the methods used for processing tremendous quantities of data for a variety of intended purposes.
+At the core of many of today’s challenges are machine learning, natural language processing (NLP), and predictive analytics—the methods used for processing tremendous quantities of data for a variety of intended purposes.

-Reuse without restrictions is what sparks fear in many researchers.
+Re-use without restrictions is what sparks fear in many researchers.
 Once data has been published and is out in the world, you lose all control over your dataset.
-It can be used, combined, and repurposed in all sorts of ways—including ways you never considered, ways that could potentially put someone else in harm’s way, or for more morally ambiguous purposes.
+It can be used, combined, and repurposed in all sorts of ways—including ways you never considered, ways that could potentially put someone else in harm’s way, or for more morally-ambiguous purposes.

 Although we’re proponents of open data, it’s useful to know about some incidents where open data has led to problems.